-c.
-Organizations/Corporations - Google, Inc. hosts CFSI's email and other web-based platforms on Google Apps for Business.
-TechSoup Asia provided special prices of various computer software purchased by CFSI.
-The World Bank helped strengthen CFSI's technical capacities, as did UNHCR, UNICEF, UNDP, OCHA, and several other organizations, including BRAC and Handicap International.
-Partner organizations in Viet Nam provided facilities and services, as did UNHCR in Myanmar.
+- c.
+Organizations/Corporations Google, Inc. hosts CFSI's email and other web-based platforms on Google Apps for Business.
+The World Bank helped strengthen CFSI's technical capacities, as did UNHCR, UNICEF, UNDP, OCHA, DFAT and several other organizations, including BRAC and Handicap International.
+Partner organizations in Viet Nam provided facilities and services, as did UNHCR in Myanmar. - d.

-- d.
 Networks CFSI participates in a variety of international, regional, national, and local networks with the aims of advancing the CFSI agenda, enhancing internal capacities, achieving greater impact, and generating new service opportunities.
 CFSI invests some of its own limited funds in these activities in accordance with its roles and responsibilities in the humanitarian arena.
 In addition, significant in-kind support is provided by partners of CFSI, such as airfare and accommodation for participation in meetings and conferences in various parts of the world.
 This invaluable assistance enables CFSI to have a voice in many important gatherings, processes, and events.
-Primary network partners for 2018 and 2017 included: - International Council of Voluntary Agencies (ICVA) - Core Humanitarian Standards (CHS) Alliance - Active Learning Network for Accountability and Performance in Humanitarian Action (ALNAP) - Asia Pacific Refugee Rights Network (APRRN) - Asian Disaster Reduction and Response Network (ADRRN) - Association of Foundations in the Philippines (AF) - e.
-Academic Institutions CFSI has entered into cooperation with various universities and colleges in the Philippines and abroad during the 36-year history of CFSI.
+Primary network partners for 2019 and 2018 included:

+- International Council of Voluntary Agencies (ICVA) - Core Humanitarian Standards (CHS) Alliance - Active Learning Network for Accountability and Performance in Humanitarian Action (ALNAP) - Asia Pacific Refugee Rights Network (APRRN) - Asian Disaster Reduction and Response Network (ADRRN) - Association of Foundations in the Philippines (AF) - e.
+Academic Institutions CFSI has entered into cooperation with various universities and colleges in the Philippines and abroad during the 38-year history of CFSI.
 The aims include helping CFSI remain a learning organization, creating opportunities for CFSI to contribute to the knowledge base, providing internships at CFSI, mobilizing additional resources, and generating new service opportunities.
 Some academic institutions play even larger roles.
-CFSI benefited from the services of interns and volunteers from many of these academic institutions during 2018 and 2017 including, but not limited to, the following:
+CFSI benefited from the services of interns and volunteers from many of these academic institutions during 2019 and 2018 including, but not limited to, the following: